apache/paimon/docs/content/maintenance/multiple-writers.md

 * `--including-databases` is used to specify which database is to be compacted.
 In compact mode, you need to specify a database name, in compact-database mode, you could specify multiple database, regular expression is supported.
 * `--including-tables` is used to specify which source tables are to be compacted, you must use '|' to separate multiple tables, the format is `databaseName.tableName`, regular expression is supported.
 For example, specifying "--including-tables db1.t1|db2.+" means to compact table 'db1.t1' and all tables in the db2 database.
 * `--excluding-tables`  is used to specify which source tables are not to be compacted.
 The usage is same as "--including-tables". "--excluding-tables" has higher priority than "--including-tables" if you specified both.
-* `mode` is used to specify synchronization mode.
+* `mode` is used to specify compaction mode.
 Possible values:
   * "divided" (the default mode if you haven't specified one): start a sink for each table, the compaction of the new table requires restarting the job.
   * "combined": start a single combined sink for all tables, the new table will be automatically compacted.
 * `--catalog-conf` is the configuration for Paimon catalog.
 Each configuration should be specified in the format `key=value`.
 See [here]({{< ref "maintenance/configurations" >}}) for a complete list of catalog configurations.